 Dry leaves, colour pencils, and glue were fully utilised by 23 Rangers for the DIY botany postcard

 The session ended with heavy rain, which most of the children took advantage of by playing in it!

 We believe that our children are the hope for the future generation.
 That’s why it’s important to instill good values in them at an early age.
-Gamuda Parks Ranger is one of our commitments in fulfilling this mission so that our younger generation can be the responsible person that can start their voyage to saving the Earth!
+Gamuda Parks Ranger is one of our commitments in fulfilling this mission so that our younger generation can be the responsible person who can start their voyage to saving the Earth!
 Hence, this particular initiative is still ongoing until mid-year 2023.
 So, what are you waiting for?
 Let’s get your children to hop on our little fun adventure to learn more about environmental biodiversity by registering them as a Ranger through this link: http://bit.ly/GPR2023!
 You’ll be notified via email as well as our social media regarding the upcoming workshops.
 Together, we can encourage future generations to appreciate and understand more about nature and biodiversity!